Investing means that the value of your investments will go up and down depending on how well the underlying stock markets are doing:

 Systemic risks are particularly important because they cannot be eliminated by diversification.
 This means:

-they are impossible to avoid (unless you just don't invest in the first place)
+They are impossible to avoid (unless you just don't invest in the first place)

 For this reason, the extent to which particular sources of risk are systemic or not is a key question in selecting portfolios of investments.
-The aim is to avoid any unnecessary (non-systemic) risk by creating portfolios which are as diversified as possible.
+The aim is to avoid any unnecessary (non-systemic) risk by creating portfolios that are as diversified as possible.
 This leaves only the (unavoidable) systemic risk, which you should be rewarded for taking via the risk premium.